 Enrollment and Registration:

 Each school has its own rules and procedures for you to follow to ensure successful enrollment.
-For example, to register for courses at Wharton, (Fall 2017 enrollment in Q1 and Full Semester classes), students must submit a Registration Authorization Request for Non-MBA Student on or before September 5th (you may begin submitting your requests on August 29, 2017).
+For example, to register for courses at Wharton, (Spring 2018 enrollment in Q3 and Full Semester classes), students must submit an instructor-approved Registration Authorization Request for Non-MBA Student on or before Friday, January 19th (you may begin submitting your requests on Monday, January 8, 2018).
 See link in the gray box below for more information on Wharton Registration.

 For other schools/programs, the department will typically require that you be in touch with them directly to register you in the course.
 In most cases, the school will enter a “permit” which you must claim on Penn InTouch.
 If add/drop is over and you no longer have access to Penn InTouch, please be in touch with the Law School Registrar’s Office (firstname.lastname@example.org) and request that we claim the permit.
 This will complete your enrollment in the course.
 If you do not take this last step, you will not be registered.